qdread/biodiversity-farm2fork-analysis/README.md

 The code is organized into subdirectories containing numbered scripts.
 To reproduce all the analysis presented in the manuscript, the scripts should be run in order.

+### Setting file paths

+The script `00_set_file_paths.R` in the root directory of this repository should be run first.
+This sets up file paths pointing to the code and raw data, and a path where the intermediate and final outputs will be saved.

 ### Spatial data processing

-The `spatial_data_processing` subdirectory contains an RMarkdown notebook, `01_spatial_processing.Rmd` that should be run first.
+The `spatial_data_processing` subdirectory contains an RMarkdown notebook, `01_spatial_processing.Rmd`.
+Running the code in this notebook will do all the processing of spatial data required for the analysis.
 There are also several Bash and Python scripts that are necessary to run the code in the notebook.

 ### Main data analysis pipeline